pguerin3/cwmrc/README.md

-# The Calm Window Manager (CWM) - a floating window manager that also tiles
+# The Calm Window Manager (CWM) - a minimalist floating window manager that also tiles

 ***** still a work-in-progress *****